juspay/euler-hs/README.md

 - Postgres
 - SQLite

-The goal was to provide a unified interface for all those backends, so that different projects could write a relatively similar code.
+The goal was to provide a unified interface for all those backends, so that different projects could have a relatively similar code.

 Unfortunately, there are two drawbacks here.